ahsanali17/Rocket_Elevators_Foundation/README.md

 🚀	Working with MVC (Model-View-Controller)	📈

 Members of this week's team
-Abdul Akeeb -
+Kaelen Burroughs -
 Ahsan Syed -
 Cristiane Santiago -
-Lionel Niyongabire -
+Olaolu Adetula -
-Eric Moran

 🎯 About
 Week 4 - The main goal of this week is to transform the static site previously developed during the Genesis program and turn it into a web application on MVC (Model - View - Controller) foundations.
 The site must be in a state that allows you to create a new section that saves the Javascript form that calculates an estimate in the form of a purchase order.